ActiveAnalytics/RReserving/README.md

 ## Future Updates

-We hope that the next or future updates of the R RReserving package will provide tools to carry out the Bornhuetter-Ferguson.
+We hope that the next or future updates of the R RReserving package will provide tools to carry out the Bornhuetter-Ferguson method.

 ### Contact Details